-Trump ousts White House staffer who testified against him in impeachment: lawyer
+Trump ousts two officials who testified against him in impeachment

 U.S. Defense Secretary Mark Esper said on Friday that the Pentagon protects all service members from retribution.

-Trump, who became only the third U.S. president to be impeached, has said he is still bitter as he turns his attention to seeking a second four-year term in the Nov.
+Trump has said he is still bitter as he turns his attention to seeking a second four-year term in the Nov.
 3 presidential election.

+In testimony in the House impeachment inquiry, Sondland said he was following Trump’s orders when he pushed Ukrainian officials to carry out investigations sought by the president.

+The ambassador also said he and two other officials - Energy Secretary Rick Perry and Ukraine Special Envoy Kurt Volker - were disappointed in Trump’s May order that they work with his personal lawyer Rudy Giuliani on Ukraine policy at a time when Giuliani was playing a key role in pressuring the Ukrainians for the investigations.
+Sondland said he and the other two officials followed the directive.

+Sondland also said that “inviting a foreign government to undertake investigations for the purpose of influencing an upcoming U.S. election would be wrong.”

+The White House and State Department did not immediately respond to requests for comment regarding Sondland’s removal.

-Another senior white House aide who testified over impeachment, Jennifer Williams, left this week for a post at the U.S. military’s Central Command, according to Bloomberg News.
+Another senior White House aide who testified over impeachment, Jennifer Williams, left this week for a post at the U.S. military’s Central Command, according to Bloomberg News.

-Trump has cast both Vindman and Williams as “Never Trumpers” who oppose him.

 Trump denied reports that he was weighing a permanent chief of staff to replace acting aide Mick Mulvaney, who was a central figure in the impeachment inquiry.